Firearms at Tennessee airports spiked in 2021 as travelers returned

 KNOXVILLE, Tenn.
 (WATE) — The return of widespread air travel in 2021 brought a sharp rise in firearm discoveries at airport security checkpoints across the nation, with discoveries at Tennessee’s five commercial airports up nearly 75% compared to 2020.

-TSA screened approximately 585 million passengers and crew at airports nationwide in 2021, an 81 percent increase over the approximately 324 million screened in 2020.
-Roughly 10.7 million were screened at the five commercial Tennessee airports, an 88 percent increase over 2020 screenings.
+TSA screened approximately 585 million passengers and crew at airports nationwide in 2021, an 81% increase over the approximately 324 million screened in 2020.
+Roughly 10.7 million were screened at the five commercial Tennessee airports, an 88% increase over 2020 screenings.

 A total of 283 firearms were discovered at Tennessee commercial airports in 2021, up from 162 recorded in 2020.
-Nashville International Airport made up a large share of total 2021 discoveries with 163, the fifth-most of any airport in the nation.
+Nashville International Airport made up the majority share of firearms with 163, the fifth-most of any airport in the nation.

-Memphis International Airport accounted for 67 discoveries in 2021 followed by 24 at Chattanooga Metropolitan Airport and 21 at McGhee-Tyson Airport near Knoxville.
-The 8 remaining firearms were discovered at Tri-Cities Regional Airport.
+Memphis International Airport accounted for 67 firearms in 2021 followed by 24 at Chattanooga Metropolitan Airport and 21 at McGhee-Tyson Airport in Knoxville.
+The eight remaining firearms were discovered at Tri-Cities Regional Airport.

 Despite the drop in total passengers in 2020, the 162 firearms discovered by security agents in Tennessee equaled the total number found in 2018 and only 19 fewer than in 2019.